Galactic disc

-A galactic disc (or galactic disk) is a component of disc galaxies, such as spiral galaxies and lenticular galaxies.
+A galactic disc (or galactic disk) is a component of disc galaxies, such as spiral galaxies like the Milky Way and lenticular galaxies.
 Galactic discs consist of a stellar component (composed of most of the galaxy's stars) and a gaseous component (mostly composed of cool gas and dust).
 The stellar population of galactic discs tend to exhibit very little random motion with most of its stars undergoing nearly circular orbits about the galactic center.
 Discs can be fairly thin because the disc material's motion lies predominantly on the plane of the disc (very little vertical motion).
-The Milky Way's disc, for example is approximately 1 kly thick but thickness can vary for discs in other galaxies.
+The Milky Way's disc, for example, is approximately 1 kilolight-year thick, but thickness can vary for discs in other galaxies.

 Stellar component

 Exponential surface brightness profiles

 Galactic discs have surface brightness profiles that very closely follow exponential functions in both the radial and vertical directions.

 Radial profile

 The surface brightness radial profile of the galactic disc of a typical disc galaxy (viewed face-on) roughly follows an exponential function:

 where $I_0$ is the galaxy's central brightness and $h_R$ is the scale length.
-The scale length is the radius at which the galaxy is a factor of e (~2.7) less bright than it is at its center.
+The scale length is the radius at which the galaxy is a factor of e (≈2.7) less bright than it is at its center.
 Due to the diversity in the shapes and sizes of galaxies, not all galactic discs follow this simple exponential form in their brightness profiles.
 Some galaxies have been found to have discs with profiles that become truncated in the outermost regions.